Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 Open my heart and you will see,

-Graved inside of it, "Italy."— Robert Browning
+Graved inside of it, "Italy."

 Taormina’s Greco Roman Theater is probably the most visited and photographed site is all of Sicily and for good reason.
 The site is simply spectacular.
 Perched on a hill overlooking the Ionian Sea, and with a perfect view of Mount Etna looming in the distance, it makes for an absolutely beautiful setting.
 The ancient theatre is built mostly of brick, which would indicate that it is of Roman origins, but its layout follows what is considered to be a Greek design so it is sometimes referred to as the Greco Roman Theatre.
-Most likely the theatre was of Greek origins and then rebuilt on its present site by the Romans.
-No matter its origin, the theatre is a must see on any visit to Taormina.
+Most likely the theatre was of Greek origin and then rebuilt on its present site by the Romans.
+No matter its origin, the theatre is a must-see on any visit to Taormina.

-Because of its remarkable preservation the theatre is still used today for concerts and theatre performances.
+Because of its remarkable preservation, the theatre is still used today for concerts and theatre performances.
 If you happen to be in Taormina during a performance look into attending a show here for an unforgettable experience.

 The Duomo of Castelmola, also known as the church of San Niccolo’ di Bari, is worth a visit and has a balcony which affords some great views.
 The remains of the castle itself are not much, but it is worth the few extra steps to climb to the ruins of the castle if for no other reason than the view.
-The village is a great spot for a mid day lunch break and some shopping.
+The village is a great spot for a mid-day lunch break and some shopping.

 Getting to Castelmola can be done with a short taxi ride or you can take the bus.
-The bus station is a ten minute walk from the center of Taormina and the bus trip takes about fifteen minutes.
+The bus station is a ten-minute walk from the center of Taormina and the bus trip takes about fifteen minutes.
 For the adventurous souls out there you can walk/hike up to Castelmola.
 Plan on at least an hour each way and possibly more depending on your physical condition.

 This tiny island is located in a small bay on the coast just below Taormina.
 The island is connected to the mainland by a small and narrow path that depending on the tide may be submerged.
 The island itself was actually private property up until 1990 when the owners went bankrupt and auctioned the island, which was bought by the Region of Sicily.
 Since then it has been designated as a nature reserve and is home to numerous species of birds and lizards.
-The island also has a very small beach area that seems to be very popular with sun bathers.
+The island also has a very small beach area that seems to be very popular with sunbathers.
 There is a larger beach area on the mainland side and folks seem to come and go from the island with relative ease.

 To get to Isola Bella from Taormina you will have to take the cable car down to the coast.
 From here it is a short walk to the beach at Isola Bella.
 Please be forewarned that the beach here is not sand but pebbles so bring the necessary footwear.

 There is a beautiful path that you can walk that follows the top of the gorge and you get some great views looking down into the gorge from this vantage point.
-You can also take an elevator down to the river where there is a small beach where you can swim, sunbathe, and walk the shallow river if you like.
+You can also take an elevator down to the river and there is a small beach where you can swim, sunbathe, and walk the shallow river if you like.
 For the more adventurous, you can do some river trekking with a guide and the appropriate equipment can be rented here if you like.

 A visit to the Alcantara Gorge is a great break from the crowds of Taormina.
 The site has facilities including a restaurant and the bus stop is right at the front gate to the Gorge site.

 Many visitors either bypass the public gardens or are simply not aware that they are here.
 I found the gardens to be a beautiful shady respite from the crowded Corso Umberto.
 Also known as the Trevelyan Gardens, this English-style garden has a panoramic walkway that faces the sea and Mount Etna.
-Numerous flower beds, bushes, trees and finely trimmed hedges adorn the garden and make for a pleasant walk or a great spot to just sit and admire the view.
+Numerous flower beds, bushes, trees, and finely trimmed hedges adorn the garden and make for a pleasant walk or a great spot to just sit and admire the view.